lightningWhite/WeatherAndEMFSensingStation/readme.md

 ## Dependencies and Prerequisites

+The project must be cloned to `/home/pi/` for the scripts to work correctly.

-The project requires Python 3.
+The project requires Python 3 to be installed.

 Once this repository is cloned, perform the following steps:

 Create a python virtual environment and activate it: